FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/SmartContracts.md

 This abstract class is overridden to provide the implementations of the ApprovalProgram and ClearState methods.

+The C# used involves certain guidelines, which are [explained here](./CSharpGuidelines.md).

 An example of a simple C# Smart Contract is below:

 ```csharp